Adopt, Adopting a Bulgarian infant or child. Bulgaria adoption program.

 Program and Process

 Parents hoping to adopt waiting children with moderate to severe special needs or upward of six years old may be able to complete their process in about 12 months from dossier registration in Bulgaria.
-One or both parents need to make two short trips, both being approximately 7 days in-country, longer if adopting children from separate regions.
+One or both parents need to make two short trips, the first being approximately 7 days and the second trip approximately 10-12 days in-country, longer if adopting children from separate regions.
 Families may also request their child to be escorted to the US after the child has received a US entry visa.
 Each case will be unique and a quote of escort expenses can be made only at the time the child is ready to enter the US.
 Visas are not required for travel to Bulgaria.

-Hopscotch has partnerships with Family National Association, Happy Child, Happy Family and Vesta.
+Hopscotch has partnerships with Family National Association, Happy Child, Happy Family, ISKRA, and Vesta.
 All of these associations are accredited and insured Bulgarian Foundations.
 Our partner Foundations come to Hopscotch with much experience and are highly regarded.

 Hopscotch will guide client families in preparing the notarized and apostilled dossier as well as provide required Hague training, referral counseling, and travel assistance.
 Once Hopscotch receives the completed dossier, we will send the dossier to the Foundation and the Foundation submits the dossier to the Ministry of Justice, resulting in registration of your dossier among other waiting families.
 Then the referral is assigned by the government of Bulgaria.
 Referral information is provided to the family by the Foundations via Hopscotch.
 Once Hopscotch receives referral documents from the Foundation, you may review the information and we urge you to consult with an International Adoption Specialist Pediatrician.
 If you accept the referral, your acceptance request is sent back to Bulgaria and, if approved, more information on the child will be provided to you if necessary.
 Next, you will be invited to Bulgaria, for an approximately 7 business day trip, to meet your referred child and decide to formally accept the referral.
 In some cases this trip can be waived, but Hopscotch recommends that each family strongly consider this step in preparing for your adoption and bonding process.
 All documents pertaining to your acceptance or declination will be submitted by your in-country coordinator to the Bulgarian Ministry of Justice.
 After your decision has been made, you will return home while the adoption is finalized by the MOJ and the court in Bulgaria.
 All decisions are made by the Bulgarian authorities, and your interests will be represented by our partner Foundation’s attorney.
 Then you will be invited for your second trip of approximately 7 business days, which is scheduled roughly four to six months after the first trip.
 Once you are notified to return to Bulgaria to finalize your adoption, appointments will be secured for your child to have a US embassy panel physician’s medical examination and to apply for your child’s HR-3 or HR-4 visa.